This page may contain affiliate links. Learn More.

 And then check out this daycare food menu meal planning guide for more ideas on how to plan out your menus well.
 These resources are going to be a great help to you!
 And if you want to buy menus already planned out, check out Daycare Time Solutions for monthly menu plans, click on shop all and menu plans for menus that meet food program requirements.
 Or if you want a sheet with a sample week and shopping list to get you started, check out this planning pack.

 This book is your complete guide to planning your menus with all the help you need.
 It’s a printable ebook, so it’s easy to click and get started.
 Check out one of these great resources I wish I would have had when I started.
 You’ll be so glad you did!
+And remember to check this out for how to navigate CN labels on processed foods.

 Getting picky kids to eat healthy food